 Open to both established health informatics and nonclinical professionals, prior experience in healthcare or information technology is not needed to qualify for this MS in Healthcare Informatics degree.
 Our highly qualified faculty are eager to share the knowledge they’ve gained through years of professional experience and deliver personalized instruction in a convenient online format.

-Our program is designed for working professionals who are motivated to inspire change in the way healthcare is delivered and managed.
+The MS in Healthcare Informatics is designed for working professionals who are motivated to inspire change in the way healthcare is delivered and managed, and wish to join this rapidly growing field.
 Gain experience with cutting-edge remote health monitoring systems with access to our robotics lab from wherever you are and develop a thorough understanding of how to transform raw medical data into valuable information.
 With hands-on exercises and a comprehensive education in health information technology, you’ll have the opportunity to develop your proficiency with different health information systems, such as electronic medical records (EMRs), that are critical to improving patient care around the world.

 Our healthcare informatics students graduate with the leadership, managerial, technical, and analytical skills required to fulfil roles such as:

 To learn more about Adelphi University’s online MS in Healthcare Informatics and download a brochure, fill out the fields below or call us at 888.252.4110 to talk with one of our enrollment counselors.